nielsen2e/capstone-project/README.md

    - Create a Docker image
    - Store the Docker image in AWS ECR
 6. Kubernetes
-   - To run the Docker image that's created for the containerized Uber app.
+   - To run the Docker image that's created for the containerized Invoice app.
 Kubernetes, in this case, EKS, will be used to orchestrate the container.
 7. CI/CD
    - Use Jenkins to create an EKS cluster
 8. Infracost